slowernews/notebook/on-cooking.md

 # Notes on amateur cooking

-## Beginner level
+## Noob level

 ### Pasta

 - Pasta is one of easiest plates you can cook.
-Small mistakes will not make a big change on results.
+Most mistakes will not make a big change on results.
+Most likely it will be eatable or even tasty.

 ## Advanced level